 Puppies and kittens need more frequent veterinary visits than older dogs and cats to make sure they are growing and developing properly, much like human children need to see the doctor more often as well.
 It is best if they are seen earlier in the morning because being young and not fully vaccinated yet, they are susceptible to more disease than adult cats or dogs.
 In most cases, an animal hospital will be less crowded earlier in the day, and it will make things easier for your pet.

-At Burke Animal Clinic in Burke, VA we are ready to help you with all your questions about caring for your new puppy or kitten To learn more or to schedule an appointment, contact us at 703-574-3860.
+At Burke Animal Clinic we are ready to help you with all your questions about caring for your new puppy or kitten.